 We offer wireless and wireline telecommunication services, data services, video services, and managed services to customers primarily throughout Alaska.
 Because of this geographic concentration, growth of our business and operations depends upon economic conditions in Alaska.
 The economy of Alaska is dependent upon the oil industry, state government spending, United States military spending, investment earnings and tourism.
-Prolonged periods of low oil prices will adversely impact the Alaska economy, which in turn could have an adverse impact on the demand for our products and services and on our results of operations and financial condition.
+Prolonged periods of low oil prices adversely impacts the Alaska economy, which in turn can have an adverse impact on the demand for our products and services and on our results of operations and financial condition.

-Oil prices have continued to remain low which has put significant pressure on the Alaska state government budget since the majority of its revenues come from the oil industry.
-While the Alaska state government has significant reserves that we believe will help fund the state government for the next couple of years, major structural budgetary reforms will need to be implemented in order to offset the impact of declining oil prices.
-The State of Alaska failed to pass a workable long-term fiscal plan during the 2016 legislative session.
-As a result, we plan to reduce our 2017 Alaska capital expenditure budget by 20% to 25% of the 2016 target of \$210.0 million due substantially to the continued uncertainty of the ability of the State of Alaska to adopt and implement a workable long-term fiscal plan.
+Oil prices have continued to remain low which has put significant pressure on the Alaska state government budget since the majority of its revenues have historically come from the oil industry.
+While the Alaska state government has significant reserves that we believe will help fund the state government for the next couple of years, major structural budgetary reforms will need to be implemented in order to offset the impact of lower oil prices.

-The Alaska economy is officially in a recession.
-If the recession continues, it could negatively affect our business including our financial position, results of operations, or liquidity, as well as our ability to service debt, pay other obligations and enhance shareholder returns.
-While it is difficult for us to predict the impact of the recession on our business, these conditions could adversely affect the affordability of and demand for some of our products and services and could cause customers to shift to lower priced products and services or to delay or forgo purchases of our products and services.
-One or more of these circumstances could cause our revenue to decline.
-Also, our customers may not be able to obtain adequate access to credit, which could affect their ability to make timely payments to us.
+The Alaska economy is in a recession that started in late 2015.
+While it is difficult for us to predict the future impact of the continuing recession on our business, these conditions have had an adverse impact on our business and could continue to adversely affect the affordability of and demand for some of our products and services and cause customers to shift to lower priced products and services or to delay or forgo purchases of our products and services.
+Additionally, our customers may not be able to obtain adequate access to credit, which could affect their ability to make timely payments to us.
 If that were to occur, we could be required to increase our allowance for doubtful accounts, and the number of days outstanding for our accounts receivable could increase.
+If the recession continues, it could continue to negatively affect our business including our financial position, results of operations, or liquidity, as well as our ability to service debt, pay other obligations and enhance shareholder returns.